nextflow-io/website/content/blog/2021/setup-nextflow-on-windows.md

 * You can obtain PowerShell for Windows from GitHub at the URL https://github.com/PowerShell/PowerShell.
 * Download and install the latest stable version of PowerShell for Windows x64 - e.g., [powershell-7.1.3-win-x64.msi](https://github.com/PowerShell/PowerShell/releases/download/v7.1.3/PowerShell-7.1.3-win-x64.msi).
-* If you run into difficulties, Microsoft provides detailed instructions [here]([here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7.1)).
+* If you run into difficulties, Microsoft provides detailed instructions [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7.1).

 ## Configure the Windows Subsystem for Linux (WSL)

 ### Enable the Windows Subsystem for Linux

 Make sure you are running Windows 10 Version 1903 with Build 18362 or higher.
-You can check your Windows version by select WIN-R (using the Windows key to run a command) and running the utility *winver*.
+You can check your Windows version by select WIN-R (using the Windows key to run a command) and running the utility `winver`.

 From within PowerShell, run the Windows Deployment Image and Service Manager (DISM) tool as an administrator to enable the Windows Subsystem for Linux.
 To run PowerShell with administrator privileges, right-click on the PowerShell icon from the Start menu or desktop and select “*Run as administrator*”.